Medication Search - Spravato

 • a previous heart attack, stroke or other serious event in the past 6 weeks

-What side effects are possible with the Spravato medication?
+What side effects are possible with Spravato?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.